 For those whose applications got approved, you can now activate your new credit card to start using it.

-To verify your account, enter your credit card number, date of birth, expiration date of the card, and the security/captcha code provided.
+To verify your account, enter your credit card number, date of birth, the expiration date of the card, and the security/captcha code provided.

 Click Submit and wait for BDO to process your request.